rstudio/bookdown.org/content/archive/internal/castillo-sam-d-exam-pa-study-manual.md

 ---
-title: "Exam PA Study Manual"
+title: "ExamPA.net Study Manual"
 author: "Sam Castillo"
-date: "2019-11-12T13:28:17Z"
+date: "2020-01-11T01:47:50Z"
-tags: [Predictive Model]
+tags: [Guide, Data Science, Machine Learning, Models, Statistics]
 link: "https://bookdown.org/castillo_sam_d/Exam-PA-Study-Manual/"
-length_weight: "23%"
+length_weight: "5.1%"
-repo: "sdcastillo/PA-R-Study-Manual"
 pinned: false
 ---

-Exam PA Study Manual [...]
-While this book is viewable online, a PDF download, practice exams, and answers to exercises are available by subscribing to the Artificial Actuary Sam Castillo is a predictive modeler at Milliman in Chicago, has been using R for four years, and is the owner of artificialactuary.com, a blog focused on the future of risk.
-A special thanks to Erlan Wheeler and David Hill for contributing ideas for this manual.
-This book is constantly being improved by the community.
-Your suggested improvements can be added to this book easily.
-See the 20:00 mark of ...
+ExamPA.net Study Manual [...]
+This is the study guide for ExamPA.net.
+While meeting all of the learning requirements of Exam PA, this book gives you data science and machine learning training.
+You will learn how to get your data into R, clean it, visualize it, and use models to derive business value.
+Just as a scientist sets up lab experiments to form and test hypothesis, you’ll build models and then test them on holdout sets.
+The statistics is just the first phase, as you’ll also learn how to explain the results in easy-to-understand, non-technical business ...